 This route was walked on Suffrage Day 19thSeptember 2018.
 Please enjoy walking this interesting route alone or in a group.

-The stop numbers correspond to the map found here.
+The stop numbers correspond to the map attached below.
 Directions are for an accessible route with controlled crossings.

 National Library– as part of Te Tohu exhibition, the Suffrage Petition (1893) sits beautifully displayed along with the Treaty of Waitangi (1840) and the Declaration of Independence (1835).
 Kate Sheppard was a leading suffragist behind getting 32,000 signatures on the petition and ensuring that New Zealand became the first country where women could vote.
 There’s also a nice café and toilets available!